RevenueCat/iOS-Subscription-Testing/additional/introductory.md

+# This guide is archived.
+For current information on this topic, please see [our blog](https://www.revenuecat.com/blog/engineering/the-ultimate-guide-to-subscription-testing-on-ios/).

 # Testing Free Trials and Other Introductory Offers

 Since free trials are a type of introductory offer, most subscription app developers use this feature even if they don’t realize it.